mw44118/splash-financial-code-test/README.rst

 Deposits: net or gross?
 -----------------------

-It isn't clear from the instructions if I can deposit $800 but withdraw
+It isn't clear from the instructions if I can deposit $800 and withdraw
 $799 each month and still avoid penalties.

-Some example data with expected results would be useful here.

 When are penalties applied?
 ----------------------

-It isn't clear when to apply penalties
+It isn't clear when to apply penalties and penalties might set up more penalties in the next month.
+Since I have data through the end of March, and no sign of penalties, I imagine they don't care

 Users can't change programs
 ---------------------------